 You may have probably heard several website owners asking why it is essential to install an SSL certificate.
 If you are running an eCommerce website or your website transmits sensitive data, it is integral to buy SSL certificate.

-- If your website does any of the following, you must install an SSL certificate to ensure website security.
+- If your website does any of the following, you must install a cheap SSL certificate to ensure website security.

 - Process financial details like credit card numbers, online orders, bank account information, & more.